Sai-sakunthala/Assignment2/README.md

 # Part A
 ## Overview

-This repository contains a configurable CNN image classification pipeline built using **PyTorch Lightning**.
+This repository contains a configurable CNN image classification pipeline built using **PyTorch Lightning** for inaturalist_data.
 It supports dynamic model architecture, data augmentation, and integrates with **Weights & Biases (W&B)** for experiment tracking.

 ## Features